xleninx/aim-test/README.md

 Example on: [DomainStatus Example](https://aim-domain-sStartatus.herokuapp.com/)

+## Description

+DomainStatus gives your rails project the ability to know the status code of any domain.
+Supports `HTTP` and `JSON` requests

 ## Get Started

 1. StatusDomain works with Rails 4 onwards.
 You can add it to your Gemfile with: